joao-conde/feup-sope/Project1/README.md

-----PROJECT1: SFIND, a simpler version of FIND----
+#PROJECT1: SFIND, a simpler version of FIND

 This folder contains the first project of this class.
 Just like the unix command "find" but simpler and with different features.
+Includes test directories and files.